 If you continue to enhance your artistic skills, learn why some businesses thrive and why others fail, and implement marketing strategies that support your goals, the answer, in my opinion, is yes.

-I have written over a thousand posts that relate to art marketing and operating an art business.
+I have written over a thousand posts about art marketing and operating an art business.

 In this post, I wanted to do something a little different.
 I want to highlight why some artists fail at selling art.

-It is as essential to know both what works and what doesn’t work if you are trying to build a successful art business.
+It is essential to know what works and what doesn’t work if you are trying to build a successful art business.

 Not Learning The Business Of Art

-One reason artists fail at selling art online is that they do not spend the time to learn everything that is involved with operating an art business.
+One reason artists fail at selling art online is that they do not spend time learning everything involved with operating an art business.

 Art Business Jobs: